g-serban/tic-tac-toe-v2/README.md

 # Retried making tic tac toe.
-This time with no tutorials!
+This time with no tutorials and the AI is using the minimax algorithm!